pistachiochoco/NSO-API-for-Spla3/README.md

 ## Maybe helpful
 #### Send requests via RapidAPI
-You can use [RapidAPI](https://paw.cloud/) open the NSO_API.paw file to see the specific setting of the requests.
+You can use [RapidAPI](https://paw.cloud/) open the Spla3_API_test.paw file to see the specific setting of the requests.

 #### Send requests in Python
 In `NSO_API.py`, the function `is_valid` actually sends the two types of requests using the same setting.